Big-up Small Business is creating new opportunities for small-business entrepreneurs in Jamaica to harness the opportunities that tourism brings.

 We offer training, resources and support for small to medium-sized tourism businesses in Jamaica, including accommodation providers, craft or food producers, excursion providers, community enterprises, and restaurant, bar and café owners.

-Our new guide to the finance schemes on offer to small tourism businesses includes a handy quick reference summary and more detailed information on what the schemes include, who is eligible and how to apply.
+Our free guides to promoting your business and to the finance schemes on offer have been designed specially for small to medium-sized tourism businesses in Jamaica.
+Click the links below to download your copy.
 Look out for the launch of more resources and training opportunities for small businesses in the coming months.

 Big up Small Business is a TUI Care Foundation project, delivered by the Travel Foundation that is creating new opportunities for up to 150 small-business entrepreneurs in Jamaica, so that more people can benefit from tourism.